martsie/martsie.github.io/_posts/2017-01-25-react-native-webview-detection.md

 ### Android's X-Requested-With headers

 It turns out that every network request issued by an Android app webview comes with the added bonus of an identifying header by the name of `X-Requested-With` with the value of the package name of your Android app.
-In our case it's `X-Requested-With=com.www.rome2rio.www.rome2rio`.
+In our case it's `X-Requested-With: com.www.rome2rio.www.rome2rio`.
 That means that not only is the page requested with that additional header but all AJAX requests too.

 ![x-request-with header in Chrome dev tools](/images/x-request-header.png)